Kev1venteur/InfluxDBDataToGoogleSheets/README.md

 # InfluxDBDataToGoogleSheets
-This project goal is to automate enterprise reporting, by formatting InfluxDB data into google spreadsheet, to be used with datastudio
+:key: This project goal is to automate enterprise reporting, by formatting InfluxDB data into google spreadsheet, to be used with datastudio :key:
 ## How to Start
 ```
 git clone https://github.com/Kev1venteur/InfluxDBDataToGoogleSheets.git
 ```

 ## How to Launch
-:pushpin: Don't forget to change the fields that needs to be modified in the scripts. </br>
+:pushpin: Don't forget to change the fields that needs to be modified in the scripts. </br></br>
 :pushpin: Install the Google Client Library :
 ``` sh
 pip install --trusted-host pypi.python.org --trusted-host files.pythonhosted.org --trusted-host pypi.org --upgrade pip --upgrade requests-toolbelt google-api-python-client google-auth-httplib2 google-auth-oauthlib gspread